Callitriche palustris

 Callitriche palustris, the vernal water-starwort, narrow-fruited water-starwort, or spiny water starwort, is a species of aquatic plants.
 It is the type species of its genus.

 It is native to temperate and subtropical North America and Eurasia, as well as Sumatra and Borneo.

+Taxonomy

+Callitriche palustris was given its scientific name in 1753 by Carl Linnaeus.
+It is classified in the genus Callitriche within the wider family Plantaginaceae.

 Subspecies and varieties

-Six subspecies and varieties are accepted.
+There is one subspecies and five accepted varieties.